About the Erd\"{o}s-Hajnal conjecture for seven-vertex tournaments: Introduction

 Tournament $ L_{1} $ is obtained from $ C_{5} $ by adding one extra vertex $v_{6}$ and making it adjacent to exactly one vertex of $ C_{5} $.
-It does not matter to which one since all tournaments obtained by this procedure are isomorphic, then we may assume w.l.o.g that $(v_{6},v_{5}) \in E(L_{1})$.
+It does not matter to which one since all tournaments obtained by this procedure are isomorphic, then we may assume without loss of generality that $(v_{6},v_{5}) \in E(L_{1})$.